rapid7/logentries-mvn-repo/README.md

 Logentries Maven Repository
 ===========================

-Logentries Log4j Jaba plugin for Maven users.
+Logentries Log4j Java plugin for Maven users.

 Place the following snippet in your pom.xml: